insin/newforms/docs/forms.rst

 .. code-block:: javascript

    var f = new ContactForm({initial: {subject: 'Hi there!'}})

-These values are only displayed for unbound forms, and they're not used as fallback values if a particular value isn't provided.

 Where both a Field and Form define an initial value for the same field, the Form-level ``initial`` gets precedence: